Worms of the Senses, Tricks of the Mind

 Decam December (Day-sam)

-The second calendar is an ancient one.
+The third calendar is an ancient one.
 No one is sure when it was developed or how long it has existed because it does not actually count years, but rather demarcates them through a series of complex astrological calculations based upon the inferred position of Aorthe in the Astral.
 These equate to four different quarters, each named after a constellation that indicates the world’s position, and roughly aligned with the seasons.
 After this, there is a cycle named after creatures with different numbered appendages (some heads, some legs.)
 Once the cycle reaches the last creature, it simply repeats.

 It would be recited thus: The time of the Hydra, under the Behemoth.